papersubmissionarch-lgtm/QAF-Representation/README.md

 Repository for Dynamo Scripts – QAF Implementation

-This repository contains the Dynamo scripts developed for implementing the computational representation of Quantitative Aesthetic Features (QAFs) presented in this thesis.
+This repository contains the Dynamo scripts developed for implementing the computational representation of Quantitative Architectural Features (QAFs) presented in this paper.
 In addition, a Revit model file is provided to support reproducibility and facilitate direct application of the scripts.

 Minimum Requirements: